-Legal education is focused heavily on disputes; so, while both a CPA and tax lawyer can represent you before the IRS, a tax lawyer’s training is particularly helpful if you get into a tussle with the tax authorities and are facing penalties.
-CPAs can help in disputes as well, but they aren’t necessarily as well versed in the minutia of the law, and they’re not trained to make an argument the same way lawyers are.
+While both a CPA and tax lawyer can represent you before the IRS, this is where the big difference between a tax attorney vs. a CPA becomes clear.
+A tax lawyer’s training is particularly helpful if you’re facing penalties.
+CPAs can help in disputes as well, but they’re not as well versed in the minutia of the law, nor are they trained to make an argument the same way lawyers are.
+Another area that may convince you to work with a tax lawyer vs. CPA?
+Tax lawyers can be beneficial in tax planning, advising you on how to structure your assets in a way that minimizes your tax liability.

-Tax lawyers are almost always more expensive than CPAs, although it’s possible to find attorneys whose rates are competitive with those of CPAs.
-If you’re on a budget and you just need help with doing your taxes, consider working with an Enrolled Agent, or EA.
-EAs have passed a three-part, comprehensive IRS exam covering individual and business returns.
 They must adhere to ethical standards and complete 72 hours of continuing education courses every three years.
-Similar to CPAs, EAs are authorized to represent you before the IRS, but unlike CPAs, they focus specifically on tax work rather than the broader portfolio of expertise that the CPA brings to the table.
+Similar to CPAs, EAs are authorized to represent you before the IRS, but unlike CPAs, they focus specifically on tax work rather than the broader portfolio of expertise that a CPA can bring to the table.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract at www.legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
 Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.